MFarabi619/microvisor/README.md

 # lazyos

-A kernel agnostic operating system.
+A TUI to manage kernel agnostic operating systems.